 For all reports of Prohibited Conduct, the University will take prompt and reasonable action to provide supportive measures to all parties involved.
 (See Appendix 4 and 5 to Title IX and Sexual Misconduct Policy for Complainant and Respondent Supportive Measures).
-A Complainant is not required to file a Formal Complaint, report the incident to law enforcement, or pursue criminal charges to receive assistance with University resources, which includes assistance with supportive measures from either the Title IX Coordinator or, if the Complainant desires confidentiality, from the WGRC Victim Advocate.
+A Complainant is not required to file a Formal Complaint, report the incident to law enforcement, or pursue criminal charges to receive assistance with University resources, which includes desires confidentiality, from the WGRC Victim Advocate.